 Get a referral from a doctor

 If you wish to claim a Medicare rebate for psychology services, you must be referred by a GP, Psychiatrist or Paediatrician.
 The doctor will make an assessment and determine if psychological input will be of benefit; You should book an extended appointment with your doctor to allow enough time for the assessment.

 If your doctor finds that psychological services are required, they will develop Mental Health Care Plan and write a referral for you.
 The doctor may allow you to request a specific psychologist, or they refer you to one suited to your needs.

 Please note, you can self-refer to a Clinical Psychologist, but this does not attract Medicare rebates.

-Follow up with your doctor after six visits
+Follow up with your doctor to request additional sessions.

 Should more sessions be required, your doctor can refer you for further sessions with the psychologist.